Helpdesk Training Article

 Your agreement is with the Centre and you pay your fee to them.

-Tell your Centre as soon as possible if you need any access/special arrangements so that they can do their best to put them in place for you in time for your exam.
+Tell your Centre as soon as possible if you need any access/special arrangements so that they can do their best to put them in place for you in time for the exam.

 2. Photo ID

-Except for Pre A1 Starters, Pre A1 Starters Digital, A1 Movers, A1 Movers Digital, and A2 Flyers exams, you must have an original, unexpired, photo ID on the exam day or you may not be allowed to take the exam or you may not receive a result.
+For Pre A1 Starters, A1 Movers, and A2 Flyers exams, no ID is required.
+For all other exams, you must bring an original, unexpired, photo ID on the exam day or you may not be allowed to take the exam, or you may not receive a result.
 Digital/electronic ID is not accepted.
+Candidates aged 18 or over on the exam day must bring a government-issued photo ID on the exam day.

-If you want to use the exam for immigration purposes, check which ID the relevant immigration authority accepts, give the ID number of that ID to your Centre when you register, and take the same ID to the exam.
+If you want to use the exam for immigration, tell your centre and check with the relevant authority which ID they accept.
+Give that ID number when you register for the exam.
+Bring the same ID to the exam.

-There are extra ID rules for C1 Advanced and for candidates taking the exam outside of their country of permanent residence, see the full Regulations for details.
+There are extra ID rules for C1 Advanced candidates in some countries and for candidates taking exams outside of their country of permanent residence.

 3. Electronic items

-Before the exam day make sure you know your Centre’s electronic items policy and the type of storage available on the exam day because you must not keep electronic items, such as phones, or watches (all types), inside the exam room.
+Before the exam day make sure you know your Centre’s electronic items policy and the type of storage available on the exam day.
+You must not keep electronic items, such as phones and watches (all types), inside the exam room.

-You may be electronically scanned for devices on entry.
+You may be checked for devices on entry.

 4. Test day photo

-For some exams (currently B2 First, C1 Advanced, and C2 Proficiency), we need your photo to be taken on the exam day as an extra identity check.
+Currently for B2 First, C1 Advanced, and C2 Proficiency exams, we need your photo to be taken on the exam day as an extra identity check.
 By registering for one of these exams, you understand, or your parent/guardian understands, that a test day photo will be taken.
-If you decline, or your parent/guardian declines, a photo to be taken, you may not be allowed to take the exam or you may not receive a result.
-For C1 Advanced candidates without a test day photo, Cambridge will not normally issue a result.
+If you refuse to have your photo taken, or your parent/guardian refuses, you may not be allowed to take the exam or you may not receive a result.
+We will not usually issue a result for C1 Advanced candidates without a test day photo.

 5. Taking the exam

-Bring pencils, pens and allowed stationery to the exam.
+Bring pencils, pens, and stationery to the exam, as listed in the Notice to Candidates.

 If you arrive late, you may not be allowed to take the exam.

-The use of offensive (e.g., rude or racist) language in your exam answers will not be accepted and you will not receive a result.
+The use of offensive language in your exam answers will not be accepted and you will not receive a result.

-We, or your Centre on our behalf, may video or audio record your Speaking test for quality, integrity and/or research purposes.
+We, or your Centre on our behalf, may video or audio record your Speaking test for quality, security, and/or research purposes.

-If you do not feel well on the exam day or think that your work may be affected for other reasons, tell the venue staff immediately.
+If you do not feel well on the exam day or think that your performance may be affected, tell the venue staff immediately.
 If appropriate, your Centre will report this to us for consideration.

 If you cannot attend the exam, inform your Centre as soon as possible.
-You may receive a full/partial refund or be able to register for another exam date.
+Your Centre can advise you about their refund policy or the possibility of registering for another exam date.
 Your Centre may ask you for supporting evidence such as a medical statement.

-If we determine that our rules and regulations may have been broken and/or the scores are not a reliable indicator of your ability, we may withhold or cancel your result.
+If we determine that our regulations have been broken and/or the scores are not a reliable indicator of your ability, we may withhold or cancel your result.
 We may also ban you from taking future Cambridge English exams.

 7. Results

 Your Centre will forward your result for Teaching Knowledge Test exams.
-For all other exams, your result will be available from the Results Service for Candidates website by the end of the results release date window.
-You need to register to access this website and your Centre will provide you with the details.
+For all other exams, your result will be available from the Results Service for Candidates by the last day of the results release window.
+You need to register to access this service, and your Centre will provide you with the details.

-If we determine that our rules and regulations may have been broken and/or the scores are not a reliable indicator of your ability, we may withhold or cancel your result.
+If we determine that our regulations may have been broken and/or the scores are not a reliable indicator of your ability, we may withhold or cancel your result.

 We may review results and under exceptional circumstances we may change a result.

-If you think your result is not correct, contact your Centre and they will give you details of the enquiries and appeals process, including the fees or you can visit cambridgeenglish.org.
+If you think your result is not correct, contact your Centre and they will give you details of the enquiries and appeals process, including fees or visit cambridgeenglish.org/help/enquiries-and-appeals.

 8. Certificates

-If we award you a certificate, we will send it to your Centre 2–4 weeks after the results are released depending on the exam you take.
+If you are due a certificate, we will send it to your Centre 2–4 weeks after we release the results.
 Contact your Centre for their policy on how to receive your certificate.

-Your Centre can destroy unclaimed certificates after one year.
+Your Centre may destroy unclaimed certificates after one year.

-If you lose your certificate, you can apply for a Certifying Statement, which provides an official confirmation of your result. .
-If you take Pre A1 Starters, Pre A1 Starters Digital, A1 Movers, A1 Movers Digital, or A2 Flyers, you can request a replacement certificate within five years of the issue date.
-There is a fee for this service.
+If you lose your certificate, you can apply for a Certifying Statement, which provides an official confirmation of your result.
+If you take Pre A1 Starters, A1 Movers, or A2 Flyers, you can request a replacement certificate within five years of the issue date.
+There is a fee for these services.

-You can request a name amendment under certain circumstances up to two years after the exam.
+You can request a name amendment under specific circumstances up to two years after the exam.
 Contact your Centre for details.

 9. Copyright